railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_stocks.rst

 You can also do goods in data entry manually if there's no order, using the menu *Stock Management > Incoming Goods > Items to be Processed* followed by a click on *New*.

 A new goods-in data entry form then opens.
-Enter the supplier data in the partner field and in the field 'Origin' you can type in the reference number from your supplier.
+Enter the supplier data in the partner field and you can type in the reference number from your supplier in the field 'Origin'.
 You should then enter data about the products received in lines.

 The source location is already completed by default because of your supplier selection.
 You should then give the destination location where you will place the products.
 For example, enter 'Stock'.
 At this stage you can set a lot number for traceability (this function will be described later in this chapter, so leave this field empty for the moment).

-Then enter data for the receipt of 30 computers of type PC1.
-Once the first part of the form has been completed you can confirm the receipt of all the products at the same time using the *Process Now* button.
+Once the form has been completed you can confirm the receipt of all the products at the same time using the *Process Now* button.
 If you want to enter data for a receipt that you're still waiting for click the button *Process Later* .

     .. image:: images/stock_picking_in_form.png
        :align: center

 *Form for coding in reception of goods from a supplier order.*

-When products have finally arrived in your stock you can verify that using the quantities shown on the product form.
+The products then arrive in stock and reflect the quantities shown on the product form.

-In the goods receipt form, there is a field 'Invoicing Control'.
+In the goods receipt form, the field 'Invoicing Control' lets you influence the way you send invoices to suppliers.
 If this is set to 'To be invoiced' a supplier invoice will now be generated automatically in the draft state, based on the goods received.
 Your accountant then has to confirm this pre-invoicing once the supplier's invoice is received.
 This enables you to verify that the invoiced quantities correspond to the quantities received.

 Customer delivery
 ------------------